dragonflydb/dragonfly/README.md

 ## Roadmap and status

-Currently Dragonfly supports ~130 Redis commands and all memcache commands besides `cas`.
+Currently, Dragonfly supports ~130 Redis commands and all memcache commands besides `cas`.
 We are almost on par with Redis 2.8 API.
 Our first milestone will be to stabilize basic functionality and reach API parity with Redis 2.8 and Memcached APIs.
 If you see that a command you need, is not implemented yet, please open an issue.